Jay100202/Spring-security-oauth2/README.md

 # SprintSecurityAuth2

 This project demonstrates the implementation of OAuth2 authentication in a Spring Boot application using Google and GitHub as identity providers.
+OAuth2 is an authorization framework that enables applications to obtain limited access to user accounts on an HTTP service, such as Google or GitHub, on behalf of the user.

+Features
+OAuth2 Authentication: Securely authenticate users using their Google or GitHub accounts.
+Spring Boot Integration: Leverage the power of Spring Boot to quickly set up and configure the application.
+Customizable: Easily switch or add more OAuth2 providers as needed.

 ## Prerequisites